digicatapult/veritable-ui/README.md

 > Note that this is just the service on itself without other dependencies like keycloak or database, for local development please refer to the section below

 ### Development mode
-Before reading this please make sure that you have executed all the tasks from **Getting Started** section (installation and build), should have a directory `/build` and make sire there is at a minimum an empty `.env` at the root of project containing the below:
+Before reading this please make sure that you have executed all the tasks from **Getting Started** section (installation and build), should have a directory `/build` and make sure there is at a minimum an empty `.env` at the root of project containing the below:
 ```sh
 COMPANY_PROFILE_API_KEY=apikey
 ```